rundeck/docs/docs/manual/projects/node-execution/aws-ecs.md

 ### Configure IAM Policy for Process Automation

-The following permissions must be provided to the IAM Role that is assigned to Process Automation - either through Access Key and Secret or assigning an IAM Role to the instance that Process Automation is running on:
+The following permissions must be provided to the IAM Role that is assigned to Process Automation - either through Access Keys or assigning an IAM Role (explained in detail below) to the instance that Process Automation is running on:

 **`ecs:ExecuteCommand`**